madeline-r/reviewer-app/README.md

 ## Setup
-To start the project download the zip file, open in your code editor (suggested - Visual Studio Code) and enter run servstart in the terminal.
+To start the project download the zip file, open in your code editor (suggested - Visual Studio Code) and enter 'npm run startserv' in the terminal.

 ## Features